FEM Studio

 Once a mesh is loaded, the Mesh menu exposes the operations you'd otherwise run by hand from the ElmerGrid command line:

-• Mesh → Cleanup: Auto Clean, Merge Nodes, Remove Unused Nodes, Reorder Bodies, Reorder Boundaries.
+- Mesh → Cleanup: Auto Clean, Merge Nodes, Remove Unused Nodes — the "fix actual mesh defects" operations.
 Each is a form-based dialog that runs ElmerGrid in place and reloads the result.

 For inspecting what you've got, the same menu has Mesh Quality (toggles a colour overlay shading elements by quality metric so distorted regions jump out) and Mesh Statistics… (a popup with element counts, types, bounding box, and per-axis extents).
 Display options — boundary colouring by ID, wireframe, ground grid, origin axes, clip plane, slice plane — all live in the same menu and persist across runs.